 Simply Blue Group intends to apply for permission for an offshore wind farm within Sweden's Economic Zone.
-The farm encompasses an area of approx 1,078km with up to 121 wind turbines at a maximum height of 360m, wind measurement masts and substations (OSS).
+The park encompasses an area of approx. 1,423km2 with up to 111 wind turbines at a maximum height of 360 m, wind measurement masts and substations (OSS).